1. Watercolor Paints

 I recommend starting out with Winsor & Newton’s Cotman Watercolors for tube paints.
 The colors are strong and intense but won’t break the bank.

 For those just starting out with gouache, Reeves makes a good set.
-They are very competitively priced and the paint quality is very good.
+They are very competitively priced and the quality is very good.
 For a more professional set of colors, you might try Winsor & Newton Designers’ Gouache introductory set.

-The brushes that you choose to use are also a personal decision.
+The brushes that you choose are also a personal decision.
 Many artists find a particular brand that they prefer.
 You’ll also find that particular brush types and shapes will produce different results which can be used for specific applications.

 Soft nylon brushes are preferred by many artists for the excellent spring and control of the stroke.
 I actually prefer to use nylon brushes for most applications.